airball-aero/airball-embedded/data/2018-03-09-01/README.md

 feet.
 At peak altitude, we measured a pressure altitude of 11,300 feet, at 0 degrees C and 83 KIAS.

+At no time, including peak altitude, did we observe the TAS "ring" show up on the display.
+It is unclear if this is due to a bug in the software or whether the algorithm that hides that ring unless the TAS-IAS spread is large enough is too aggressive.

 We planned to fly the software with the "beta bias" adjustment, but again due to a failure of setup we did not have that version installed.
 So instead we centered the inclinometer ball at different